pudly/schmopera-hugo/content/articles/the-mikado-in-the-white-house.md

 youtube_url = ""

 +++
 The fourth annual New York Opera Fest has begun and the next two months of eclectic productions, from traditional to cutting edge, promise everything from the ridiculous to the sublime.
 Both adjectives are apropos to the presentation of Gilbert and Sullivan's _The Mikado_ at The Bronx Opera.

 To be sure, there is some marvellous music-making up at the Bronx Opera from the mighty but modestly sized orchestra and chorus.
 The 32 musicians under the baton of Michael Spierman (including only one bass and one percussionist) give a full and almost flawless tribute to the music of Sir Arthur Sullivan.
 Though the opera is written with the men and women of the chorus in a mostly "split squad" format, talented chorus master Michael C. Haigler gets the most out of both sexes: even when there are only about nine men or ten women on stage they sound twice as big.

+>Topical references are randomly thrown in, and the effect is the same as that of a downed power line that thrashes all over the street.

 The libretto of _The Mikado_, as written by W.S.
 Gilbert, was meant as a social satire, skewing the corrupt government and the somewhat Kafkaesque judicial system in England at the time (1885).
 To get it past the Victorian censors, Gilbert disguised his critique of the British as a story about a fictional Japanese town, (even utilizing fictional Japanese words.)
 This was another level of spoofing as the upper class of London, at that time, was obsessed with Japanese culture (which had only recently made it to their shores).